mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 Each schema configuration contains a list of (potentially nested) objects under key formItems, defining the contents and structure of the form shown when an item is created or edited.

-Note that this form will also be used purely as a detail display vehicle even if editing is disabled.
+.. hint:: Note that this form will also be used purely as a detail display vehicle even if editing is disabled.

 .. image:: ../../../../figures/digitizer.png
      :scale: 80